paxdotdev/pax/README.md

 # Pax

-Pax is a toolkit for creating high-performance UIs that run as natively as possible on any device.
+Pax is a toolkit for creating high-performance UIs that render natively on any device.

 Pax is designed to support any platform via swappable rendering backends, either 2D or 3D, across Web, iOS, Android, Desktop (macOS, Linux, Windows), and embedded devices.
 See the current support matrix below.

-In short: author once, deploy everywhere.

 Finally, Pax is designed to be _designed._ That is:
-  1. *Pax is very expressive* — Pax is designed to support arbitrary drawing
+ 1. Pax's declaration format is meant to be read & written by tooling as well as by hand.
+ 2. Pax is designed to be _expressive,_ including support for vector drawings and complex animations, as well as plain ol' forms and layouts.
+Feel free to mix and match all of the above.
+ 3. Pax's rendering engine is intended to offer a rendering platform for any number of future visual UI design tools — e.g. a next generation of "Figma" or "Illustrator" that paints UIs instead of pictures.

+Pax is free, under a permissive license (MIT/Apache 2.0, your choice).

 ## How it works

-Pax is _not_ Turing-complete by itself, by design.
-Instead, Pax attaches to a _host codebase_ which is responsible for handling any imperative logic and side-effectful logic (e.g. network requests, operating system interactions.)
+Pax attaches to a _host codebase_ which is responsible for handling any imperative logic and side-effectful logic (e.g. network requests, operating system interactions.)
+This divide allows Pax itself to remain highly declarative.

 Following is a simple example.
 This Pax UI describes a rectangle at the center of the viewport that can be clicked.
 Upon click, the rectangle increments its rotation by 1/20 radians.